 Capable of Being Distinct – LSS begins its analysis by considering if the goods and services of the contract are capable of being distinct.
 The security equipment appears to be distinct because the customer can use the equipment by installing it themselves and hiring another monitoring service, even though initially, all customers must subscribe to LSS’s monitoring services.
 Further, the security equipment, without monitoring, maintains basic functionalities that provide benefits to the customer.

-Distinct within the Context of the Contract – Next, LSS must analyze if the promised goods or services are distinct within the context of the contract using the three factors in ASC 606-10-25-21.
-These factors are not exhaustive and the existence of a single factor is not determinative; thus, all the facts and circumstances should be considered.
+Distinct within the Context of the Contract– Next, LSS must analyze if the promised goods or services are distinct within the context of the contract using the three indicators in ASC 606-10-25-21.
+These indicators are not exhaustive, and the presence of a single indicator is not determinative; thus, all the facts and circumstances should be considered.

-As described in the accounting analysis above, each promised good or service in the contract is capable of being distinct and distinct within the context of the contract.
-As a result, LSS should complete the 5-step revenue model using the following performance obligations:
+As described in the accounting analysis above, each promised good or service in the contract is capable of being distinct and is distinct within the context of the contract.
+As a result, LSS concludes that this contract contains the following distinct performance obligations:

 - Home security equipment